oliviermaridat/kanboard-milestone-plugin/README.md

 This plugin adds a section for milestones to show their related tasks.

-The new Milestone section is added between the "Sub-tasks" and the "Internal links" sections as depiected below.
+The new Milestone section is added between the "Sub-tasks" and the "Internal links" sections as depicted below.

 ![Milestone example](https://raw.github.com/oliviermaridat/kanboard-milestone-plugin/master/Doc/milestoneview.png)